Analyzing Romeo Power (RMO) & Its Rivals

 |$4.89 billion

-Romeo Power’s peers have higher revenue, but lower earnings than Romeo Power.
-Romeo Power is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Romeo Power’s competitors have higher revenue, but lower earnings than Romeo Power.
+Romeo Power is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Romeo Power peers beat Romeo Power on 8 of the 13 factors compared.
+Romeo Power competitors beat Romeo Power on 7 of the 13 factors compared.

 Romeo Power, Inc., an energy storage technology company, designs and manufactures lithium-ion battery modules and packs for commercial electric vehicles in North America.
 The company operates through two segments, Romeo Power North America and Joint Venture Support.
 The Romeo Power North America segment designs and manufactures battery modules, battery packs, and battery management system technologies in North America.
 The Joint Venture Support segment provides design, research and development, and other engineering related services.
 It serves commercial and high-performance electric vehicle manufacturers, fleet operators, and automobile and recreational vehicle manufacturers.
 The company was founded in 2014 and is headquartered in Vernon, California.